 •Trigger Point Therapy – Trigger Point Therapy applies concentrated pressure to “trigger points” (painful irritated areas in muscles) to break cycles of spasm and pain.
 These treatments can be uncomfortable when addressing the painful points in the muscles.

 •Swedish Massage Therapy – is the most common type of massage.
 Specific strokes and pressure are used to release a dysfunctional holding pattern.
 It includes long strokes, kneading and friction techniques on the more superficial layers of the muscles, combined with active and passive movements of the joints.
 This therapy promotes general relaxation, improves blood circulation and range of motion, and relieves muscle tension.

-This technique improves wellbeing by reducing physical and emotional stressors and by supporting healthy autonomic function.
+This technique using wellness oils improves wellbeing by reducing physical and emotional stressors and by supporting healthy autonomic function.
 The technique is simple and intuitive, an unparalleled grounding experience for recipients.

 We will focus on calming the physical and emotional stressors that allow the body to relax, balance itself, and heal.
 But the therapeutic benefits of the session will last far beyond the time you are receiving the work.
 You’ll also enjoy the pleasant aromas of these oils on your body for hours afterward.